semisedlak/cron-expression-explainer/docs/README.md

 This library is built on top of [dragonmantank/cron-expression](https://github.com/dragonmantank/cron-expression).
 For best compatibility, use it to interpret your expressions.
 For example with [orisai/scheduler](https://github.com/orisai/scheduler)!

+## Contributing

+To add support for a new locale:

+- create file in `src/Translator/translations` and add translations for all the keys used in other translation files
+- add it to supported locales in `DefaultCronExpressionExplainer`
+- generate translations via `make update-snapshots`
+- verify that the generated test translations in `tests/Snapshots/translations` make sense and match their configuration
+- run `make tests`, it should pass now :)
+- mention the locale in the documentation